 Of course, fast-loading responsive websites rely on stellar hosting to succeed.
-When you choose a quality hosting company such as WP Engine (which offers PHP 7 as standard and a free Content Delivery Network on higher tier plans), you’ll notice faster load times and smoother operation all around.
+When you choose a quality hosting company such as WP Engine (we offer PHP 7 as standard and a free Content Delivery Network on higher-tier plans), you’ll notice faster loading times and smoother operation all around.

 Working toward a responsive website should be a priority in our mobile-reliant world.
 There’s a lot to keep track of, but here at WP Engine we can help point you towards the best WordPress developer resources and highly-responsive themes for mobile users.

 Additionally, we have a wide variety of plans and solutions for your website.
 We’ll help you build responsively on our digital experience platform, and you won’t have to worry about losing visitors because of screen sizes!